dugad059/missionwired-data-engineer-exercise/README.md

-# MissionWired Data Engineer Exercise
+# MissionWired Data Engineering Project
-This repository contains my code and CSV output files for MissionWired's data engineering hiring exercise.
+This repository contains my code and CSV output files for MissionWired's data engineering hiring project.
 For ease of use, I have formatted my code in both a Python file and a Jupyter Notebook!
 The Python file is intended for those who want to generate the people.csv and acquisition_facts.csv quickly.
 Jupyter Notebooks are intended to understand my thought process on how I created the csv files.
 They also have comprehensive notes and comments on what/why things are being done at each step.
 I provide examples of how the data looks at each stage of transformation.

 ## The Repository is structured as follows: